ResearchComputing/Documentation/docs/access/amc-access.md

 ssh -i <privatekey_file> <username>@xsede.org@login-ci.rc.colorado.edu
 ```
 The `-i` flag is used to point to the location of your __private__ key on your local system.
 The private key must correspond to the public key you uploaded to your RMACC CILogon profile.
-For example, if I uploaded `id_rsa.pub` to my profile, I would login as such:
+For example, if I uploaded `id_rsa.pub` to my profile, I would log in as such:
 ```
 ssh -i ~/.ssh/id_rsa lrf20@xsede.org@login-ci.rc.colorado.edu
 ```